-The long term impacts of road run-off pollutants are not fully understood, but the short term effects can be acute and contribute to fish kills in so-called ‘first flush’ events.
-This happens when a long dry period is followed by rain, as seen in the 2018 drought in London.
-Organic material, hydro-carbons (major components of petroleum) and other chemicals build up on our roads, becoming more concentrated.
-When it does eventually rain, this sediment washes into London’s rivers.
-Oxygen levels crash as bacteria use oxygen to break down the organic material entering the river, leaving fish struggling to breathe.
+The long-term impacts of road run-off pollutants are not fully understood, but the short-term effects can be acute and contribute to fish kills in so-called ‘first flush’ events.
+These events happen when it rains after a long dry period.
+During the dry period, the problem occurs when, chemicals and other organic materials build up on our roads making them more concentrated.
+So, when it eventually rains, this sediment is washed into London’s rivers.
+The pollution drives up nutrient levels in the water, which boosts algal growth.
+The growing algae suck all the oxygen out of the water, leaving fish struggling to breathe.
 In the worst instances, they die.

-Thames21 is leading a partnership project with Middlesex University and ZSL (funded by the Environment Agency, Transport for London and the Greater London Authority) that aims to quantify the amount of pollution from roads entering our rivers.
-This project will use ‘big data’ from transport models to calculate the quantity of pollutants deposited on roads from traffic throughout the capital.
-The report was completed in 2019 and is available below:
+Thames21 led the first phase of a partnership project with Middlesex University and ZSL (funded by the Environment Agency, Transport for London and the Greater London Authority) quantifying the amount of pollution from roads entering our rivers.
+This report uses ‘big data’ from transport models to calculate the quantity of pollutants deposited on roads from traffic throughout the capital.